 A major aspect of this project is to validate the safety and performance of an iron-based MRI contrast agent.
 Demonstrating these aspects of the minimum viable product requires the use of animal studies, but initial preliminary work will be conducted using in vitro models.
 This will allow for the agent to be well characterized prior to the initiation of animal studies.
-The focus for the past quarter was on recruiting graduate students to conduct the planned studies.
+The focus for the past quarter was to recruit and then train a graduate student to conduct the work proposed in this project.
+Lab safety training has been completed, and the student is currently learning to synthesize and characterize nanoparticles for use in the study.